runtimerevolution/python-knowledge-base/docs/best_practices/code_principles.md

 our code works, only one.

->A consequence of LSP is that: the new redefined function in the sub-class should be valid and
+>A consequence of LSP is that: the new redefined function in the subclass should be valid and
 >be possibly used wherever the same function in the parent class is used.
 >
 >This is not, typically the case, indeed usually we, human, think in terms of set theory.
->Having a class that define a concept and sub-classes that expand the first with an
+>Having a class that define a concept and subclasses that expand the first with an
 >exception or different behaviour.
 >
->For example, the sub-class “Platypus”, of the base class “Mammals”, would have the
+>For example, the subclass “Platypus”, of the base class “Mammals”, would have the
 >exception that these mammals lay eggs.
 The LSP, tell us that it would create a
 >function called “give_birth”, this function will have different behaviour
->for the sub-class Platypus and the sub-class Dog.
+>for the subclass Platypus and the subclass Dog.
 Therefore, we should have had a
 >more abstract base class than Mammals that accommodate this.
 >If this sounds very confusing, do not worry, the application of this latter aspect
 >of the LSP is rarely fully implemented, and it rarely leaves the theoretical textbooks.